In a previously published article, we address how to easily create a static WP home page.

 - Select A static page.

-- In Posts page: select the page you have just created in the dropdown menu.
+- In Posts page: find the page you have just created in the dropdown menu.

-- Remember to click Save Changes to update your settings …
+- Remember to click Save Changes after completing the above to update your settings …

-Now, when your visitors click on the ‘Blog’ link on your site, they will see your most recent post entries displayed on your site…
+Now, when users click on the ‘Blog’ link on your site, your Blog Page will present them with your latest post entries…

 Congratulations!
-Now you know how to create a separate blog section on your WordPress site that will automatically display your most recently published blog content.
+Now you know how to create a blog area on your website to display your latest published blog posts.

-See this tutorial to learn how to set the number of posts displayed on your WordPress blog page: How To Change The Number Of Posts Displaying On Your WordPress Blog
+See this tutorial to learn how to change the number of blog posts to display on your blog page: How To Change The Number Of Entries Displayed On Your Blog